isomerpages/moe-yuhuapri/_parents-engagement-information/P1 to P6 Parents Engagement/For P1 Parents 2024.md

 ---
 Dear P1 Parents of 2024,

-These are the slides that were shared earlier during the orientation.
-They contain all the information needed for your reference.
+These are the slides that were shared during the orientation earlier.
+They contain all the information for your reference.

 **[2024 Year Head Briefing](/files/2024_Year_Head_Briefing___Preparing_for_P1.pdf)**